 In 2011 Buyer Topia was advised via email from the Connecticut Department of Banking that as a cooperative, it did not have to register as a business opportunity to sell memberships in the state.
-In 2013 the department informed Buyer Topia that its memberships were a business opportunity and they were considering an investigation which could lead to a fine of $100,000 for each violation of the Business Opportunity Act.
-They would not accept the 2011 email but offered and we accepted a consent order including a $7,500 administrative fine which discharged the allegations.
-The successor organization expects approval to operate in Connecticut before the end of 2014.
-The few other state inquiries were resolved in Buyer Topia’s favor.
+In 2013 the Department of Banking informed Buyer Topia that they now considered cooperative memberships a business opportunity and a potential evaluation of Buyer Topia could result in a fine of $100,000 for each violation of the Business Opportunity Act.
+The Banking Department then recommended that Buyer Topia pay a $7,500 administrative fine to resolve the matter.
+The fine was promptly paid and Buyer Topia initiated registration as a Connecticut business opportunity.

 With one exception, all Buyer Topia agreements included the clause: “Fundamental to this agreement is that Member will devote best efforts to provide fundraising direction and services to organizations resulting in advertising and purchases from the stores systems.”
-Sixteen members put at least minimal efforts into their fundraising practice but only eight of those for more than one month.
-Although the cooperative provided expert training sessions, routine live training and a continually augmented training center including recordings of the live trainings, most members did not avail themselves of these resources and of those that did only eight acted on it.
-Some members had not been given a realistic preview of the effort required to sign up appropriate nonprofits although it is anything but arduous and is arguably easier than business development for any other home based business.
+Sixteen members put even minimal efforts into their fundraising practice and only eight of those for more than month.
+Although the cooperative provided expert training sessions, routine live training and a continually augmented training center including recordings of the live trainings most members did not avail themselves of these resources and of those eight acted on it.
+Some members had not been given a realistic preview of the effort required to sign up appropriate nonprofits although it is anything but arduous and is arguably easier than any other home based business.

-The leadership and members of Buyer Topia did not follow the bylaws and associated procedures to deal with under- or non-performing members, several of which began to challenge the efficacy of the concept and platform.
+The Buyer Topia leadership choose not to adhere to the bylaws and associated procedures to deal with under- or non-performing members, several of which challenged the efficacy of the concept and platform.